Qodestackr/Verity/docs/GRAPHQL_SALEOR_GUIDE.md

 5. **Performance**: Only request the fields you need through precise fragments
 6. **Role Specificity**: Operations are tailored to business roles (retailer, wholesaler, distributor)

-This architecture supports Alcorabooks's core value proposition of relationship management in the liquor distribution chain while leveraging Saleor's commerce capabilities.
+This architecture supports Getverity's core value proposition of relationship management in the liquor distribution chain while leveraging Saleor's commerce capabilities.

 ## Next Steps and Further Learning